Housesitting in Edinburgh with TrustedHousesitters

 Portobello is the seaside part of Edinburgh that was very popular in the mid-20th Century.
 It still attracts quite a crowd on those elusively sunny summer days.

-We, however, were in Portobello during the middle of winter!
+I, however, was in Portobello during the middle of winter!

 Alas, the Scots are not a meek folk.
 So even on blustery, freezing cold days, you’ll find folks walking along the beach and even enjoying a cup of tea al fresco.